 Professor Paul D. Murray, Dean and Director of the Centre for Catholic Studies, Durham University, said: “Positioned within a leading Department of Theology and Religion in the public academy, the St Hilda Chair in Catholic Social Thought and Practice at Durham University is a unique post.
 It requires two excellences of the post-holder: excellence in critical-constructive research, and excellence in public engagement across multiple communities.
 In Dr Anna Rowlands we have an appointee with immense proven capacity in each regard.
 We now look forward in great confidence to working together to bring this post to full flourishing.”

-The inaugural holder of the St Hilda Chair was Dr Mark Hayes.
-Dr Hayes held the St Hilda Chair from 2014 to 2016 and is now an Honorary Fellow of the CCS.
+The inaugural holder of the St Hilda Chair was Dr Mark Hayes, who was in post from 2014 to 2016.